Eubank, Kentucky

 Eubank is a home rule-class city in Pulaski and Lincoln counties in southern Kentucky.
 The population was 319 at the 2010 census.

 The Pulaski County portion of Eubank is part of the Somerset Micropolitan Statistical Area, while the Lincoln County portion is part of the Danville Micropolitan Statistical Area.
-Eubank is the current home of former Detroit Tigers outfielder Josh Anderson and Miss America 1944, Venus Ramey.

 History

-The town was named for landowner Wesley Eubank and was a stop on the Cincinnati Southern Railroad.
+The town was named for Joseph Eubank who crossed over the Cumberland Gap with Daniel Boone and was granted deed as the original landowner.
+Eubank was a stop on the Cincinnati Southern Railroad.
 It was incorporated by the state assembly in 1886 and is also known as "Eubanks".